 Wickes - Grannis is a very small town located in the state of Arkansas.
 With a population of 2,123 people and just one neighborhood, Wickes - Grannis is the 151st largest community in Arkansas.

-Wickes - Grannis is a blue-collar town, with 45.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wickes - Grannis is generally considered to be a blue-collar town.
+45.75% of the Wickes - Grannis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wickes - Grannis is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Wickes - Grannis who work in maintenance occupations (10.72%), teaching (8.78%), and sales jobs (7.39%).

-The percentage of people in Wickes - Grannis with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.46% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Wickes - Grannis is quite a bit lower than the national average among all cities of 21.84%: just 10.46% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Wickes - Grannis in 2022 was $23,303, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $93,212 for a family of four.
 However, Wickes - Grannis contains both very wealthy and poor people as well.